-This learning network will provide subject matter expertise, management, mentoring, collaboration, and peer-learning opportunities.
+This learning network provided subject matter expertise, management, mentoring, collaboration, and peer-learning opportunities.

 Who is involved in The Learning Network?

-The Learning Network is governed by an executive committee of renowned experts in Patient-Centered CDS, supported by a team from RTI International, and connects an active community of members across multiple areas including payers, providers, patients, EHR vendors, and CDS vendors.
+The Learning Network was governed by an executive committee of renowned experts in Patient-Centered CDS, supported by a team from RTI International, and connected an active community of members across multiple areas including payers, providers, patients, EHR vendors, and CDS vendors.

 Initial support for the PCCDS-LN is provided through a U18 grant by the Agency for Healthcare Research and Quality (U18 HS024849) for four years from April 1, 2016 until January 31, 2020.
-We anticipate that the PCCDS-LN will become self-sustaining after this initial funding has ended.
+Please refer to the final Sustainability Proposal for information about the future of PCCDS.

-How can I get involved or learn more about the PCCDS-LN?
+How can I learn more about PCCDS or the PCCDS-LN?